1abhishekpandey/outdated-pod-detection-ios/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-Provide the following info:
+Please provide the following information:

 1. A clear and concise description of what the bug is
 2. Share the event payload
-3. Minimal viable example to reproduce the issue
+3. Offer a minimal viable example to reproduce the issue
-4. Is the SDK being initialised and/or events being made in a coroutine or thread, other than the main thread
+4. Indicate if the SDK is being initialized or events are being created on a separate thread or coroutine apart from the main thread
-5. Is the issue occurring for a particular device model and/or OS version
+5. Specify if the issue is specific to a particular device model or OS version
-6. Stack trace of the issue
+6. Include the error's stack trace
-7. From when the issue started
+7. Mention the date when the issue began

 **To Reproduce**
 Steps to reproduce the behaviour: